 Some way down the line, after so many failed targets, Jimmy actually begins to doubt himself.
 Was he ever really that good at selling hot dogs?
 Was he in the wrong line of work all along?
 Jimmy goes on for as long as he can, but in the end, he decides that he’s just not good enough anymore and he quits the job that he once loved.
 He feels like a failure.

-Yes, I have a thing for mafia movies.
+Yes, I do have a thing for mafia movies.
 But this analogy sums up how I feel about the education system in the UK.
 Teachers here are leaving in droves.
 Why?
 Because just like Jimmy, they are subject to the whims of people who have little to no experience of what they actually do, or the children that they teach.
-It’s unbearably sad to see really incredible teachers leaving the profession as a result of this; even more so when they leave, feeling like they weren’t very good teachers in the first place.
+It’s unbearably sad to see really incredible teachers leaving the profession as a result of this; even worse that so many leave blaming themselves, rather than the system that set them up to fail.

 If you’re in the business of selling hot dogs, you need years of meat-eating experience behind you.
 If you’re going to dictate how every teacher teaches and every child learns across the country, then you need to have had years of experience working in state schools.
 Or at least have a group of advisers who work in state schools.